elliottbache/tls_connection_coding_challenge/README.md

 This is a toy protocol demo that requires the client to connect to a server, complete a WORK challenge in under 2 hours, and reply to multiple queries.
+This is designed to be run in an interactive session, printing output to the stdout.

 **Table of Contents**